-Sleek and stylish, the Deakin University Law School Building is a testament to the 467,000 hours of work that went into its construction.
+Sleek and stylish, the award-winning Deakin University Law School Building is a testament to the 467,000 hours of work that went into its construction.
 The futuristic exterior architectural design complements the state-of-the-art facilities, including five levels devoted to general-purpose teaching spaces and communal areas, as well as premium learning spaces.
 Complete with a lecture theatre, moot court and recording rooms, the law students of Deakin University now have access to exceptional facilities on-campus.

 Worked on the project

 Next level facilities at Deakin Law School

 While construction was underway, BESIX Watpac conducted a review into the design and scope of the project to find value for money opportunities.
 By collaborating with key industry contacts and utilising the extensive knowledge and experience of our team members, we identified several cost-effective solutions.
 One area was the specified coloured stainless steel ‘Rymex’ product – this was found to be unsuitable and required a long lead time, so we replaced this with a more cost effective and suitable alternative.
 We also updated the functionality of a pre-existing but non-operational in-ground 600,000 litre water retention tank to harvest rainwater for the new building.

 Securing stakeholder satisfaction